It's not enough to publish content anymore and let it sit in a content management system for end users to read....

 - NBC Sports manages international sporting events, such as the Olympics, with Drupal running on the Acquia Platform in order to report scores and related news about the events.

-- The Metropolitan Transit Authority in New York City relies on Drupal and the Acquia Platform to manage time-sensitive information for riders across websites, mobile devices and many in-station displays.
+- The Metropolitan Transit Authority in New York City relies on Drupal and the Acquia Platform to manage time-sensitive information for riders across websites, mobile devices

 - Princess Cruises is deploying Drupal to support end-to-end digital experiences for its cruise customers, tracking their interests and needs and ensuring on-ship staff members have the right information readily at hand.